 Website hosting is an area that needs some technical knowledge, and if you are serious about starting a website, then you should at least know the basics of website development and web hosting.

 A lot of people want to start a website, but due to their ignorance about website hosting and server management, they are very much reluctant to launch the site.
-Website hosting and server management is no more rocket science, and if you have some time to do the necessary research and studies, then you will be able to get the required knowledge and awareness about web hosting and server management.
+Website hosting and server management is not rocket science, and if you have some time to do the necessary research and studies, then you will be able to get the required knowledge and awareness about web hosting and server management.

 There are many aspects as to whether to choose cloud or VPS hosting or just a share basic hosting for your website, and this all depends upon your requirement and the level of online business you are planning to make.